lewisbakkero/mde/MDE-Reduction-Literature-Review.md

 ### 4.7 Adaptive Experimental Design and Counterfactual Inference

+Traditional A/B tests are great for inference (figuring out why something works) but are expensive because they send 50% of traffic to a potentially inferior version.
+Adaptive designs (like Bandits) are great for payoff (quickly moving traffic to the winner) but often "break" standard statistical tests.

+In the real world, user behavior changes (e.g., weekends vs. weekdays).
+If an adaptive algorithm naively moves traffic based on early, unrepresentative data, it can create a feedback loop that leads to Simpson’s Paradox, where the algorithm "convinces itself" a bad treatment is good, simply because it was tested during a high-traffic or high-converting time period

 **Source:** [Adaptive experimental design and counterfactual inference](https://arxiv.org/abs/2210.14369)

-**Core Idea:** Use adaptive allocation and counterfactual reasoning to improve experimental efficiency.
+**Core Idea:** Use adaptive allocation and counterfactual reasoning (based on cumulative gain) to improve experimental efficiency.

 **MDE Equation Modification:**
 Adaptive designs can achieve: